 Stage 4 – Mediator meets both parties separately and confidentially to discuss their concerns and to ensure that the party agrees to mediation

 Stage 5 – Joint meeting where the ‘ground rules’ are set including working with the other participant(s) constructively and focusing on solutions.
 The parties meet with the mediator together to seek a resolution/agreement (a minimum of one day (7.5 hours) should be allocated to this stage)

 Stage 6 – Mediator contacts the parties to follow up after the mediation session if agreed and required

-Stage 7 – Mediator confirms to appropriate person that mediation has taken place, but would not disclose the contents of the mediation agreement without the expressed consent of the parties.
+Stage 7 – Mediator confirms to appropriate person that mediation has taken place, but will not disclose the contents of the mediation agreement without the express consent of the parties.

 Mediation is an informal process and therefore is not legally binding.
-However it is actively encouraged by ACAS for the resolution of some workplace conflict situations, and is actively encourage by the University.
+However it is actively encouraged by ACAS for the resolution of some workplace conflict situations, and is actively encouraged by the University.